rikster/laf-react-uplift/README.md

 3. Reordered functions so they are declared before called
 4. Fixed Callback error in agentResultsService()
    1. Included all matches in collection - no just 1st
+5. Separate handling of data into a utility services
+   1. Can be used elsewhere
+   2. Classes offer a good way (via oop - ES6) to encapsulate data and methods
+   3. Can be instantiated, therefore easier to tes